conda/conda/docs/source/install/quick.rst

 Linux Miniconda install
 -----------------------

-In your browser download the `Miniconda installer <http://conda.pydata.org/miniconda.html>`_ for Linux, then in your terminal window type the following and follow the prompts on the installer screens.
+In your browser download the `Miniconda installer for Linux <http://conda.pydata.org/miniconda.html>`_, then in your terminal window type the following and follow the prompts on the installer screens.
 If unsure about any setting, simply accept the defaults as they all can be changed later: